Deborah Pratt

-Deborah M. Pratt is an American director, writer, television producer and actress.
+Deborah Pratt is an American director, writer, television producer and actress.

 Early life

 Pratt was born and raised in Chicago, Illinois, to an African American family.
-She's the daughter of Geraldine Marian (née Bryant), a teacher, and Col. Bertram Roberson Pratt, a vice president of Pullman Heritage Bank.
+She is the daughter of Geraldine Marian (née Bryant), a teacher, and Col. Bertram Roberson Pratt, a vice president of Pullman Heritage Bank.
 Colonel Pratt commanded the segregated 827th Tank Destroyer Battalion in Europe during the Second World War and later served in the Illinois National Guard.
 Pratt has four sisters.

 Pratt earned a degree in Psychology from Webster University and studied Theatre at The Conservatory of Theatre Arts.